fixer-m/snowflake-db-net-client/README.md

 Official [Snowflake.Data](https://github.com/snowflakedb/snowflake-connector-net) connector implements ADO.NET interfaces (IDbConnection, IDataReader etc), so you have to work with it as with usual database on a low level (however under the hood it actually uses Snowflake REST API).
 In contrast this library is designed as REST API client (or wrapper) with straightforward and clean API.
 [Read more](https://medium.com/@fixer_m/better-net-client-for-snowflake-db-ecb48c48c872) about it.

 Improvements in Snowflake.Client vs Snowflake.Data:
-- Performance: Re-uses Snowflake session, i.e. less roundtrips to SF
+- Performance: Re-uses Snowflake session, i.e. ~3x less roundtrips to SF
 - Performance: Doesn't have additional intermediate mapping from SF to DB types
-- Better API: Clean and simple syntax vs verbose ADO.NET syntax
+- Better API: Clean and simple API vs verbose ADO.NET
-- Third party dependencies: 0 vs 4
+- Less third party dependencies: 0 vs 4

 Added features in Snowflake.Client vs Snowflake.Data:
 - Map response data to entities
 - Supports `describeOnly` flag
-- Has option to return raw data from Snowflake response
+- Has option to return raw data from Snowflake response (including QueryID and more)
 - Exposes Snowflake session info
 - New SQL parameter binding API with a few options (inspired by Dapper)

 Missing features in Snowflake.Client vs Snowflake.Data: